 Available capacity = 6 hrs

 - Required capacity: In the SAP work center, required capacity means the time required to produce a specified quantity of product.
-To calculate required capacity, SAP considers operation time and capacity formula.
+To calculate the required capacity, SAP considers operation time and capacity formula.

 - Labor time 60 mins

 - Machine time = 60 mins

 - Machine set up time = 30 mins

 - Base Quantity = 100